nathanmarianovsky/manualmath.com/README.md

 # Setting Up
-In order to get started first copy the repository over to your local machine.
-Now I have to assume that you have npm and git installed, and so inside the root directory of the project as administrator run:
+I have to assume that you have npm, git, and java installed and so in order to get started first copy the repository over to your local machine.
+Inside the root directory of the project as administrator run:
 ```js
 npm install -g bower gulp
 npm install gulp gulp-install